fbpx

 Aberdeen

 One of the cheapest university cities in the UK.
-Old Aberdeen is the main student area.
-Great quality of life for the price.
+Old Aberdeen is the traditional student area clustered around the University of Aberdeen.
+Robert Gordon students use more dispersed city accommodation.
+Excellent quality of life for the cost: good food, strong community, manageable scale.

 Wales